 How To Make Fresh Puff Pastry From Scratch?

-So how to make puff pastry?
+So do you know how to make puff pastry?

 Well you start off making a basic lean dough using butter, flour, salt and ice water.
 Roll that out and then brush the dough with melted butter or sprinkle bits of cold butter.